 ~ Rick Kaselj, MS

-What’s up everybody!
+What’s you,p everybody?
 Eric Allen here of ERA Fitness Systems and Underwear Model Abs.
 I am linking up with my friend Rick Kaselj today to talk about exercises for injuries or injury prevention.
-One thing that I often get asked outside of what the magic bullet for fat loss is when you are in your 30’s or 40’s, is the best type of workout to prevent getting injuries.
+I often get asked what the magic bullet for fat loss is when you are in your 30s or 40s is the best type of workout to prevent injuries.

 CLICK HERE to watch the YouTube video.

-People want to be active, want to play with their kids, and want to continue competing in sports that they love, but there is no magic bullet for fat loss, and there is no magic bullet for injury prevention.
-I want to give you guys one exercise to continually practice that will build your balance, increase mobility and give you the opportunity to decrease the chance of injury in the future.
+People want to be active, want to play with their kids, and want to continue competing in sports that they love, but there is no magic bullet for fat loss or injury prevention.
+I want to give you guys one exercise to continually practice that will build your balance, increase mobility and allow you to decrease the chance of injury in the future.
 The exercise is called the Overhead Squat.

 This is an exercise that 90% of the population is incapable of doing.
-Most people don’t have the range of motion or balance.
-I will show you the exercise and give you some stretches that can help you get into this movement.
+Most people don’t have a range of motion or balance.
+I will show you the exercise and give you some stretches to help you get into this movement.
 I’ll also explain the benefits of these stretches.

 This is a very difficult movement to do because of the mobility required.
-One, you really need good ankle mobility.
+One, you need good ankle mobility.
 Two, you need really good knee mobility.
 Three, you need very good hip mobility.
 Four, you need very good mobility in your shoulders.
-The external and clavicular pecs need to be able to open up to where the bar can sit up.
+The external and clavicular pecs need to open up to where the bar can sit.

-Below are four stretches to practice to increase your mobility and range of motion so that you can eventually do this lift.
+Below are four stretches to practice to increase your mobility and range of motion to do this lift eventually.

 To increase ankle mobility, step back and stretch.
-Breath in and out, and then move your knee forward a little bit.
+Breathe in and out, and then move your knee forward.
 Do this for about 20 to 30 seconds for each calf.

-Sit down on the ground with both of your legs at a 90 degree angle.
-Place one hand on the outside of your leg, and bring your other hand next to your foot in front.
-Simply push on that back arm and lean forward over the calf in front of you.
-Breath in and breath out, falling over the calf.
+Sit down on the ground with both legs at a 90-degree angle.
+Place one hand on the outside of your leg, and bring your other hand next to your foot.
+Push on that back arm and lean forward over the calf in front of you.
+Breathe in and breathe out, falling over the calf.
 Again, hold for 20 to 30 seconds on each side.

 You have probably seen this stretch before.
 One foot is in front of the other.
-Breath in and breath out, falling a little more into this stretch.
+Breathe in and breathe out, falling a little more into this stretch.

-It might take you from a month to a year to do this exercise, but I want to share a couple of benefits of this exercise.
+Doing this exercise might take a month to a year, but I want to share a couple of benefits.

-- It might engage your glutes a lot more than any other exercise, because you are dropping below 90 degrees and that’s when your glutes are most active.
+- It might engage your glutes more than any other exercise because you are dropping below 90 degrees, and that’s when your glutes are most active.

 - It will build structural balance on the knee because as you descend below 90 degrees, your VMO (the medial part of your quad) is most active in that range of motion.

-- You are going to build structural balance in your back and in your shoulder as you engage your traps all the way at the top in this range of motion.
+- You will build structural balance in your back and shoulder as you engage your traps to the top in this range of motion.

-Once you get that, you build structural balance and weight that is incomparable to any other exercise.
-You will very likely be injury-free; hopefully for the rest of your life.
-I hope this helps and I will see you in the next video.
+Once you get that, you build structural balance and weight incomparable to any other exercise.
+You will likely be injury-free, hopefully for the rest of your life.
+I hope this helps, and I will see you in the next video.